Gabe Jennings

 Gabe Jennings (born January 25, 1979, in Forks of Salmon, California) is an American Olympian and semi-retired middle-distance runner.
-As a student at Madison East High School in Madison, Wisconsin, Jennings won nine state titles in the Wisconsin Interscholastic Athletic Association (WIAA) and, as of 2022, still holds the 1600 meter record in the WIAA Division 1 with his 1997 time of 4:04.97.
+As a student at Madison East High School in Madison, Wisconsin, Jennings won nine state titles in the Wisconsin Interscholastic Athletic Association (WIAA) and held the 1600 meter record in the WIAA Division 1 with his 1997 time of 4:04.97 until it was broken in 2025 by Grady Lenn with a time of 4:01.79.
 At Stanford University, he was an All-America athlete ten times and an NCAA champion four times.
 He qualified for the 2000 Summer Olympics as a college junior but was eliminated during the semi-finals.

 Early life and education

 Jennings, the elder of two siblings, was born on January 25, 1979, to two teachers in the rural community Forks of Salmon, California.
 He ran his first race at age 5 and, at the suggestion of his father, whose training Runner's World described as similar to "a suburban little-league dad," he ran two miles to and from school each day.
 The family moved to Madison, Wisconsin, when Jennings was 13 so his father pursue his doctorate at the University of Wisconsin.
 Jennings attended Madison East High School, where he ran cross country and played football his freshman year before focusing on running.

 Jennings initially majored in math at Stanford University but changed to music late in his junior year.
 He played the piano, drums, harpsichord, didgeridoo, and berimbau and was known for engaging track and field audiences in "impromptu jam sessions" after meets.
 Much of his behavior, including sleeping at the foothills near campus or on the roof of a campus co-op in a tent, gave him the reputation of a free-spirited hippie by teammates and sports media alike, though he rejected this descriptor, both for himself and his family.